 Technology has dramatically changed the customer service landscape.
 Nowadays, you’re just as likely to report issues and solve problems via email, Facebook, or even Twitter.

-But what if you still want to have a conversation with a living, breathing person?
+But what if you still want to have a conversation with a living, breathing human?
 We did a little research and here’s what we found.

 Here’s how to get in contact with Google